 Use the modifiers previously mentioned (e.g., reviews, how, what, best) in the “Include” filter and set to “Any Word” to find specific queries.

-Tip: To find long-tail keywords, try applying the word count filter to three or more and see what you get.
+Tip: To find long-tail keywords, try applying the word count filter to four or more and see what you get.

 Sidenote: This metric shouldn’t be the only factor when deciding.
 For example, if you notice your word gets more paid clicks versus organic clicks, it might make sense to use it for a PPC campaign (if you’re using that strategy).

-Ideally, when optimizing for SEO, you’d want a term with:
+Ideally, when optimizing for SEO, you’d want a term with the following:

 - High organic clicks